ipalindromi/react-scaffold/README.md

 This is a simple scaffolding project with a React frontend set up the way I use it 99% of the time.
 If you want to use it, or fork it, or whatever, great!

-I find myself wanting to through together React apps to test ideas all the time.
+I find myself wanting to throw together React apps to test ideas all the time.
 It can be a pain to set everything up, even with a lot of practice, so I decided to just put everything here.

 The point is to get up and prototyping **fast**.